-> I’ll give you another example.
+I’ll give you another example.
 Let’s say you’re an animal lover.
 We all know the world is split between dog-lovers and cat-lovers, right?
 (We’ll leave out boa constrictor and spider lovers for now.
 They’re hard to figure out.)
-You happen to love dogs and cats both, but you own a few cats because you grew up with them and they shed less.
+You happen to love dogs and cats both, but you own a few cats because they shed less and require less upkeep.
 There are cat pics on your desk, your phone, a cat bumper sticker on your car and you give money to the American Cat-Lovers Society.

-> And if you happen to have a wide range of friends, fields of interest, commitment to lifelong learning and a track record of success…well, it may never be good enough for some.
+And if you happen to have a wide range of friends, fields of interest, commitment to lifelong learning and a track record of success…well, it will never be good enough for some.

-> What to do?
+What to do?
 What to do?

 Do not grovel and apologize for eating the pancake shaped like a cat.
 State your case.
 If you’ve changed your mind, give us the reasons why.
 But never apologize for a sincerely held belief unless you were disingenuous way back when.